 Sofmap in Akihabara is a giant opportunity to trawl for Super Mario goods across their multiple outlets.

-Where to buy Manga in Tokyo
+No.7: Where to buy Manga in Tokyo

 If you LOVE manga, anime and cosplay, then you should seriously consider having a custom made outfit sewn just for you!

 Visit Cosmode CLOTHic #20 in Nippori Fabric Town to have a custom made costume created just for you!
 They also sell outlandish fabrics for cosplay dress ups.

 No.1: Sunshine City Pokemon Center (Pokemon Center Tokyo)